shivabioinformatics/metagenomic-pipeline/README.md

     screen --version

-to see the lists of attached screen
+to see the lists of the attached screen

     screen -ls